Can Tinnitus Cause Dizziness? Understanding The Link Between Ringing Ears, Balance, And Vertigo

 • Spinning Sensation (Vertigo)

-In most cases, tinnitus and dizziness are linked because they share an underlying cause.
-Common shared causes include:
+In most cases, tinnitus and dizziness show up together because they share an underlying cause.
+Common shared triggers include:

 • Inner Ear Disorders